Gowtham-369/Snake_and_Ladders/README.md

 # Snake_and_Ladders
-Written in Python following conventional rules accordingly with Image attached
+Written in Python following conventional rules of snake and ladders accordingly with Image of board attached